 There on the ground dead lied the assassin and outside the remains of Sir Redfield.

 The case of 'The poniard of death' was finally resolved.

-We learnt that the motive was to murder in the end the sultan and blame the murders on the rising anarchists in Constantinople.
+We had learnt that the motive was to murder in the end the sultan and blame the murders on the rising anarchists in Constantinople.